This article contains affiliate links. We may earn a small commission if you purchase via these links.

 What to Look for in a Good AR 10 Scope

 You want to focus on the features that really matter - quality and price tag.
 You can always spend as excessively as you want, but will the scope be the right choice for your AR?
 Are you strapped for cash but don't want to compromise on scope options?
 As is always the case, choosing the best AR 10 scope can be a balancing act between performance, needs versus wants, and a realistic budget.
 So, look to scope quality to help determine how much you want or must fork out.

 When we say "quality," we want you to consider the appropriate amount of magnification you'll need: more isn't always better.
 Weight and size may hinder your ability to shoot or travel for extended periods of time.
 The most appropriate reticle and turret system for you may be simpler than what you think you "want."
 Here's our 2 cents on what you should look for.

-This happens to be the make-it or break-it factor that you’ll need to consider.
+This happens to be the make-it or break-it factor that you'll need to consider.
 The budget you set may very well determine overall quality, brand, and optical performance of the scope.
 Choosing the best one may almost always test your budget limits, but it's important to choose the right tool for the job.
 When determining your budget, evaluate your application needs, shooting/hunting style, and what you expect out of your AR scope.

 An AR-10 certainly has the capability to reach out further and more aggressively than its AR-15 counterpart, so magnification needs are largely going to be dependent on what cartridge you're using and what your application is.
 Low variable power of 1-4x and 1-6x is popular for those primarily looking for close quarter, close to mid-range, and ultra-fast target acquisition benefits.